 The M200 certainly looks like an expensive printer.
 It has a sleek black design with rounded edges and an integrated LCD controller, after all.
-More importantly, its build area is enclosed, allowing it to maintain a constant temperature more easily.
+More importantly, its build area is enclosed, allowing it to maintain a constant temperature easier.
 This is a blessing if you want to print with materials like ABS.

 The build plate is heated and made of glass.
 The extruder can go as high as 290°, so you have a lot of scope here for different materials.
 Unfortunately, there’s just one extruder, so you can expect printing to move forward at a fairly slow rate.
 This printer’s specs claim a maximum speed of 100mm/s, which seems to back this up.

 You should note that this is a fairly large printer, although it’s still capable of fitting on a desktop.
 At more than a foot long in every direction, it’s really intended for those with a little extra space.

 Prints come across pretty nicely with the M200.
 You’ll see nice, rounded surfaces, and sharp edges with very little material waste.
 Even fairly complex structures can be printed, which is where many printers, even some high-end ones, fail.
 Best of all, this printer is very quiet unless you crank up the speed.